Ruth Bader Ginsburg has malignant growths removed from lungs

 Ginsburg was spotted flying to New York from Washington on the Delta Shuttle on Thursday night.
 She was walking on her own and spent the entire flight working.

-Ginsburg, the court's oldest serving justice, was nominated in 1993 by then-President Bill Clinton.
+Ginsburg, affectionately known as RBG, is the court's oldest serving justice and was nominated in 1993 by then-President Bill Clinton.

-Affectionately known as RBG, Ginsburg has suffered from a number of serious health problems while on the bench.

 Ginsburg said earlier this year that she has no intention of retiring in the near future, telling CNN in August that, "My senior colleague, Justice John Paul Stevens, stepped down when he was 90, so I think I have about at least five more years."